Best Cambodia travel tips and advice

 Transportation in Cambodia

 Check out How to Travel from Vietnam to Cambodia.
 However, a comfortable journey from Phnom Penh to Siem Reap is by Private Transfer.
 All the buses in Cambodia are privately run.
 We recommend using Klook or 12Go for the best transportation schedules.
-We’ve used these websites all over Asia, and they are not only the most affordable but the easiest to book.
+We’ve used these websites all over Asia, and they are not only the most affordable but also the easiest to book.

 Rough Budget